luteroelavoco/heroanime/README.md

 * This year

-A list of 10 animes to be released this year
+List of 10 animes to be released this year

 ```sh
 https://kitsu.io/api/edge/anime?filter[seasonYear]=2021